blue-oil/blueoil/docs/usage/dataset.md

 192 192 128	Column_Pole
 128 64 128	Road
 ...
-0 0 0		Void
+0 0 0		Ignore
 ```

-You should write `Void` (empty) label for not labeled area of the image.
+If last class name is `Ignore`,  `Ignore` class will not be used for training.
+You can use `Ignore` class for Background (unlabelled) class.